Novacer/ThereminVR/README.md

 * Can see frequency/nearest note to help with learning.
 * Markings to show user where to place their hand to get the right note.

-Currently only supports Oculus Quest VR headsets.
+Currently supports Oculus Quest VR headset.